-SNOWMASS At 4,406 vertical feet, Snowmass has the most in the country and is also known for its family friendly atmosphere.
-Snowmass has 3,132 acres of terrain, 91 trails, 21 chairlifts and access to your choice of cruisers, glades, steeps, terrain parks and halfpipes, Snowmass was design for all type of skier, from beginner to expert.
+SNOWMASS At 4,406 vertical feet, Snowmass has the most in the country and is also known for its family-friendly atmosphere.
+Snowmass has 3,132 acres of terrain, 91 trails, 21 chairlifts and access to your choice of cruisers, glades, steeps, terrain parks and halfpipes, Snowmass was designed for all type of skier, from beginner to expert.

-ASPEN Aspen Mountain, is well known by its famous black-diamond terrain and its rich history.
-Aspen consists of a variety of glades, bumps and steeps for the avid skier and it never shies away from a great apres event.
+ASPEN Aspen Mountain is well known for its famous black-diamond terrain and its rich history.
+Aspen consists of a variety of glades, bumps, and steeps for the avid skier and it never shies away from a great apres event.